-Among the best products we’ve seen in 2016 is one called Leptigen.
-It is made with a proprietary blend of four clinically proven ingredients known to help increase metabolism and fat burning power.
-Over the course of our research, we weren’t able to find negative comments or side effects.
-We did find quite a few reports that dieters were seeing some amazing results.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
+The supplement promotes weight-loss by featuring four clinically-tested ingredients which have been shown to help increase metabolism and fat burning power.
+Over the course of our research, we weren’t able to find comments about harmful side effects.
+We did find quite a few reports that dieters were seeing amazing results.

-We’re thrilled to see the makers of Leptigen are so confident in their product they’re giving new customers a Special Trial Offer.
+We’re thrilled to see the makers of Dietspotlight Burn are so confident in their product, that they’re giving new customers a Special Trial Offer.

 Previous Fruta Planta Review (Updated June 5, 2014):